Farii01/Internship_PINN_work/README.md

 I tiled the globe (avoiding poles and equator) with overlapping small patches, trained separately on each, then planned to stitch the patch results to form a global solution.

-Finally after running different patches over the world i get
+Finally after running different patches over the world i get..  i have 100 patch, five iteration, 100 epoch

 ![image](https://github.com/user-attachments/assets/653c25fa-fc7d-43b9-9250-3f27a62486b4)